-- 23.2.1 Travel plans can be secured through conditions on the planning permission, rather than through the Planning Obligations Agreement.
+- 23.2.1 Travel plans can be secured through conditions on the planning permission, rather than through the Section 106 Agreement.
 However, there will be circumstances where the Travel Plan will be required through the Agreement.
 This will be on sites where there are particular concerns that the targets within the Travel Plan will not be met or where they are so important to the decision to grant planning permission that they must be adhered to.
 In these cases the Agreement will secure the submission of the Travel Plan and will also put in place measures to ensure the targets are met. - 23.2.2 There will be a requirement placed on the developer to submit annual reports on whether, or to what extent, the Travel Plan targets have been met for that year.
-If the targets have not been met then the developer will be required to pay a financial contribution to the Council to cover measures to implement the Travel Plan to hit the targets or for other measures to mitigate the impact of missing the targets.

-23.2.3 The Council will charge a maximum of £11,500 per year for missed targets.
-There will be a sliding scale incorporated into the agreement so that the degree to which the target has been missed is taken into account.
+If the targets have not been met then the developer will be required to pay a financial contribution to the Council to cover measures to implement the Travel Plan to hit the targets or for other measures to mitigate the impact of missing the targets. - 23.2.3 The Council will charge a maximum of £50,000 per year for missed targets.
+There will be a sliding scale incorporated into the agreement so that the degree to which the target has been missed is taken into account. - 23.2.4 When the Travel Plan targets are not met and the penalties have to be paid, the sums secured will be directly spent on schemes or measures that will influence modal shift from single occupancy car trips from the development.